jhkillam/week5-group-exercise/README.md

 The first primary image after the header was intended to be a large parallax-style image, but we found that the implementation  utilizing only CSS was not ideal, and had issues on mobile, so a media query was used to disable it on mobile.

-The carousel image viewer was implemented using Bootstrap, and a low opacity grey background was added to the next and previous arrow indicators when a mouse hovers them to make them more obvious when the arrows cannot be seen if the colors are hidden by the image.
+The carousel image viewer was implemented using a [Bootstrap Carousel](https://getbootstrap.com/docs/4.0/components/carousel/), and a low opacity grey background was added to the next and previous arrow indicators when a mouse hovers them to make them more obvious when the arrows cannot be seen if the colors are hidden by the image.
 This was disabled on mobile using a media query due to inconsistent interactions with touch screens.

-The buttons at the bottom linking to the rest of the site were created using some neat effects from [CSSFX](https://cssfx.dev/), and modified with Flexbox for responsiveness.
+The buttons at the bottom linking to the rest of the site were created using some effects from [CSSFX](https://cssfx.dev/), and modified with Flexbox for responsiveness.
 An example is shown below.

 * HTML
 ~~~html